Ellezique/portfolio-website/README/README.md

 ## PURPOSE
 This is a portfolio website, which introduces me to prospective employers by showcasing my abilities as an aspiring junior full stack developer and includes:
 - examples of my dev projects, including the website itself, which evidence my coding experience and skills; and
-- links to my Linkedin and Github accounts so that prospective employers may obtain additional information about my experience, without delay; and
+- links to my Linkedin and Github accounts so that prospective employers may seek additional information about my experience; and
 - a blog, which provides some insight into my interests as well as information that may be relevant, or of interest, to developers and information technology professionals generally; and
 - contact details enabling prospective employers to connect with me directly.
 ## TARGET AUDIENCE
 The primary target audience are prospective employers who:
 - are looking to engage a dev or IT professional; and
-- have high expectations of professionalism and work ethic;
 - have technical knowledge of:
   - information technology
   - software development/coding